omidbachari/reference/rack.md

 Using our browser, go to the default WEBrick port, which is identified above: ```localhost:8080```.
 That sends an HTTP request to our server, which is the first important event in our road map.

-### The server parses the HTTP request and passes it into our rack app.
+### The server parses the HTTP request and passes it into our rack app

 Since our local app variable is set to ```nil```, we are expecting an error.
 It's going to be instructive.
 When we try to go to ```localhost:8080```, this error appears in the console.